bashwork/wdm/hwk/homework2.rst

 ------------------------------------------------------------

-The MAP hypothesis basically lets us say find the most probable classification without given our current knowledge.
+The MAP hypothesis basically lets us say find the most probable classification estimation without a uniform prior.
 Therefore, we can use the following calculations (which is really just the naive Bayes)::